Tomash667/carpg/README.md

 ## How to build

-Copy game content from latest release and put it inside bin/data folder.

-CaRpg uses git submodule to link to [carpglib](https://github.com/Tomash667/carpglib) engine.
+CaRpg uses git submodule to link to [carpglib](https://github.com/Tomash667/carpglib) engine and [data](https://github.com/Tomash667/carpgdata) files.
 To download everything use git command:
 ```
 git submodule update --init
 ```

-Open solution carpg.sln with Visual Studio 2019 (16.4.X) and use build.
+Open solution carpg.sln with Visual Studio 2019 (16.5.X) and use build.
 All dependencies and game should compile (client_dbg/client_dbg2 are for debugging multiplayer and can be unloaded).

 Important branches:
 - **dev** - development branch where all new features are added